GoogleChrome/kino/src/api/03-user-experience/07-autoplay.md

     *     // Mute and try playing again.
     *   })
     *
-    * ... to wrap the non-Promise return values as Promises.
+    * ... to wrap the non-promise return values as promises.
 </script>
 ```